aliefauzan/Youtube-Summarizer-and-QnA/README.md

    - Analyzes the video content in relation to the specific questions
    - Generates structured answers to each question based on the video content
    - Formats the answers according to user preferences
-   - Allows downloading as PDF if that format is selected
+   - Allows downloading as PDF or DOCX if those formats are selected

+### Document Editing Workflow

+1. Users can enter edit mode after content generation
+2. The document editor allows direct editing of the content
+3. Users can provide feedback or notes about their changes
+4. Users can save their edits and regenerate the content with their feedback
+5. The system incorporates user feedback into the regenerated content

+## Document Generation

-## PDF Generation
+### PDF Generation

-The application can generate properly formatted PDF documents with:
+The application generates properly formatted PDF documents with:

-1. User-specified font family (Times New Roman, Helvetica, Courier)
-2. Custom font size
-3. Adjustable line spacing
+- User-specified font family, size, and line spacing
-4. Content that meets specified page limits
+- Content that meets specified page limits
-5. Proper headings and structure
+- Proper headings and structure
-6. Optional references section
+- Optional references section

-The PDF generator automatically adjusts content to meet the specified page limits by:
-- Expanding content with additional analysis if below minimum page count
-- Condensing content by focusing on key points if above maximum page count
+### DOCX Generation
+The application generates Microsoft Word documents with:
+- Proper formatting and styles
+- Headings and structure preserved from markdown
+- Font and spacing settings applied
+- Compatible with Microsoft Word and other word processors

-## Question Templates
+## Multilingual Support

-The application includes predefined question templates for different types of analysis:

-1. **Academic Analysis** - Structured questions for formal academic analysis
-2. **Technical Review** - Questions focused on technical aspects and implementation
-3. **Business Analysis** - Questions focused on business value and market analysis
-4. **Blockchain Template** - Specialized questions for blockchain and smart contract analysis
+The application supports multiple languages for both input and output:

-Templates are available in both English and Indonesian.
+- User interface elements are available in multiple languages
+- Question templates are provided in different languages
+- Generated content is in the selected language
+- Formatting and style are adapted to language conventions

 ## Limitations

 - The current implementation simulates transcript fetching using video descriptions
 - For a production application, you would need to use a specialized YouTube transcript API
-- PDF page estimation is approximate and may not exactly match printed output
+- PDF and DOCX page estimation is approximate and may not exactly match printed output
 - The content similarity analysis uses a simple algorithm and may not catch all relationships

 ## Project Structure